Does a Subpoena Have to Be Served in Person?

 - Which jurisdiction’s law governs the service of the subpoena?

 While it might not be easy to determine whether your subpoena needed to be served in person, making this determination is extremely important—particularly if you have been served as a suspect or target of a criminal law enforcement investigation.
-Not only can responding to a subpoena be an extremely burdensome process, but it can also be dangerous if you or your company is at risk for facing prosecution.
+Not only can responding to a subpoena be an extremely burdensome process, but it can also be dangerous if you or your company is at risk of facing prosecution.

-If your subpoena was not served in person and in-person service is required, then you may have grounds to file a motion to quash.
+If your subpoena was not served in person and in-person or personal service is required, then you may have grounds to file a motion to quash.
 While this may ultimately result in the subpoena simply being reissued and reserved, this can buy you all-important time, and it can give you the chance to formulate a strategic response to the government’s inquiry.

 Service Requirements for State and Federal Subpoenas: When is In-Person Service Required?